MansurAli10/Big-Data/README.md

 For instance, think about what you get when you do a 'Google Search.'
 The results you get from a Google Search are a prime example of unstructured data.

 **Semi-structured Data**:
 Semi-structured data is a type of information that combines both structured and unstructured elements.
 An example of semi-structured data is data stored in an XML file.
+Comma Separated Values(CSV) File